The placement test is necessary in order to: evaluate the student's level of proficiency in French and determine which course is the most appropriate.

-- Step 1: Computerized test
+- Step 1: Computerized test (at home)

-Read the instructions carefully.
+- When you write the test, read the instructions carefully.
 If you skip them, you will not be able to go back.
 All students are required to write a composition.
 If you have some French knowledge (even very little) you have to write something.
 The instructor won't attribute a course without knowing the level of writing.

-- Step 2: Interview with an evaluator
+- Step 2: Interview with an evaluator and registration on Minerva

 N.B.
 Please bring your personal schedule to check if the chosen French course fits in an available time slot.
 Evaluators won't have time to check this with you on Minerva.

 What is the next step?

 All students (registered or not) who want to take a French class have to attend class every day from the first day of class to the last day of the add/drop period in order to stay in the class.
 Since enrollment for our courses is limited, a student who is absent from class without sending an explanatory e-mail to the instructor will be asked to step out and give the spot to the next student on the waiting list.
 All students are expected to attend class without fail during the add/drop period in order to retain their places.
 If you decide to drop your French course(s), please do so as soon as possible on Minerva in order to allow another student to register for the course(s).

 If the class is already full: